Section 504 of the Rehabilitation Act

 Major life activities include functions such as caring for one’s self, performing manual tasks, walking, seeing, hearing, speaking, breathing, learning and working.

 This includes eating, sleeping, standing, lifting, bending, reading, concentrating, thinking and communicating, and functions of the immune system, normal cell growth, digestive, bowel, bladder, neurological, brain, respiratory, circulatory, endocrine and reproductive functions.

 How are children with disabilities identified?

-In Cheyenne Mountain School District any concerns regarding a student begins with the Response to Intervention (RTI) process.
+In Cheyenne Mountain School District any concerns regarding a student begins with the Child Find process.
+If a parent, teacher or other individual knowledgeable about the child suspects an impairment or disability, a Child Find Evaluation for Section 504 may be requested.
+Each school has a problem-solving process it enlists in responding to parent concerns.
 In evaluating a student for eligibility, all determinations are made on the basis of individual inquiry.

-Students with disabilities are eligible for protection against discrimination.
+Students with impairments or disabilities are eligible for protection against discrimination.
 A Section 504 Plan is developed for those students who are protected and necessitate an accommodation plan.

 What are accommodations?

 Accommodations are adjustments made by the classroom teacher(s) and other school staff to help students access the general education curriculum.